 Taking the first step to purchasing your first home can seem overwhelming and you may not know where to start.
 Not to worry ...we will be there every step of the way and we will walk you through everything to make it an easy, stress-free process.
-Afterall, we were in your shoes only 10 years ago and have built all that we have today because of real estate and we are more than happy to pass down our knowledge and experience to our First Time Home-Buyers to set them on the right path, the first step is an important one.
-Below is the process step by step, it is not so bad and any questions just ask!
+We were in your shoes only 10 years ago and have built all that we have today because of real estate and we are more than happy to pass down our knowledge and experience to our First-Time Home Buyers to set them on the right path, afterall the first step is an important onw, it will pave the way for what is to come in the future.

 To help our MWR First Time Home-Buyers, we cover the cost of their Building inspection up to $350 and on closing we give our First Time Home-Buyers $500 cash back to help out with some expenses to help get settled in their new home. *Valid for MWR Realty Team clients only.